Constraints on Axions from Cosmic Distance Measurements: Introduction

-These two seemingly unrelated subjects above have an intriguing connection.
-The coupling of axions to photons in Eq.~\eqref{eq:Lag} suggests that in the presence of an external magnetic field, photons could convert into axions and vice versa.
-Indeed since there could exist non-negligible magnetic fields in the intergalactic medium (IGM) and/or in the intracluster medium (ICM), the propagation of photons from astrophysical sources could be affected due to conversion into light axions in certain parameter space.
-These could affect the inference of various distance observables.
+These two seemingly unrelated subjects (axions and their couplings to photons in particle physics on the one hand, and cosmic distances in cosmology on the other) have an intriguing connection.
+The coupling of axions to photons in Eq.~\eqref{eq:Lag} suggests that in the presence of an external magnetic field photons could convert into axions, and vice versa.
+Indeed, since there could exist non-negligible magnetic fields in the intergalactic medium (IGM) and/or in the intracluster medium (ICM), the propagation of photons from astrophysical sources could be affected by their conversion into light axions in certain regions of the axion parameter space.
+This in turn could affect the inference of various distance observables.
 Take SNIa for example.
-Assuming $\Lambda$CDM, photons of visible lights converting into axions could result in a significant dimming of SNIa at higher $z$'s while SNIa at lower $z$'s are less or not affected.
-The effective $D_L(z)$ taking into account of the photon-axion conversion could then be constrained by Pantheon sample, which is consistent with the prediction of pure $\Lambda$CDM.
-Other distance observable may be modified by photon-axion conversion as well but in a different way, such as $D_A$'s of galaxy clusters.
-In other words, conversion of photons into axions is effectively equivalent to a departure of the Hubble diagram, $H(z)$, from that of $\Lambda$CDM at late times, which could be constrained by various combinations of cosmic distance measurements.
+Assuming the standard model of cosmology, $\Lambda$CDM, photons in the optical band converting into axions could result in a significant dimming of SNIa at higher $z$'s, while SNIa at lower $z$'s are less affected or not affected at all.
+An effective luminosity distance $D_L(z)$ which takes into account photon-axion conversion could then be constrained by the Pantheon sample, which is consistent with the prediction of pure $\Lambda$CDM.
+Other distance observables may be modified by photon-axion conversion as well, albeit in different ways.
+One such example is the angular diameter distance $D_A(z)$ to galaxy clusters.
+In summary, conversion of photons into axions is effectively equivalent to a departure of the Hubble diagram, $H(z)$, from that of $\Lambda$CDM at late times, which could be constrained by various combinations of cosmic distance measurements.